CSCS cards explained: which card do tradespeople need?

 How to apply for a CSCS card

 Applying for a CSCS card involves passing the CITB Health, Safety and Environment test, necessary for most card types.
+This test assesses your understanding of health and safety practices essential for construction sites.
 The next step is ensuring you meet the qualification requirements, such as having the relevant NVQ/QCF qualifications.
+It's essential to thoroughly prepare for the CITB test, as it covers a wide range of topics from manual handling to fire safety, and even working at heights.

 Cost of acquiring a CSCS card